reidwmulkey/auto-vulture/README.md

 Environment Setup
 =================
-You need to download NPM in order to run the application.
-You can download it here (http://nodejs.org/download/)
+You need to download NodeJS in order to run the application.
+You can download it here (https://nodejs.org/en/download/)

 Download a zip of this repository and extract to your computer.

 Program Setup
 ==============

 Navigate to the extracted folder in command line or terminal and type the following:
 ```
+	npm install
 	node find
 ```